-- Spread the mixture evenly onto a baking sheet (may take two batches) and bake for 20-25 minutes, stirring a bit near the halfway point.
+- Spread the mixture evenly onto a baking sheet (may take two batches- or more if increasing batch size) and bake for 20-25 minutes, stirring a bit near the halfway point.
 The coconut oil will help this granola crisp up nicely but be sure to watch it carefully as it browns quickly.

 - Add the craisins to the baking sheet in the last few minutes of cooking, so they don't get hard.

 - Once the granola is visibly browned (about 23 minutes for me), remove from the oven and scoop into a bowl to let it cool.
 Place in a container that has an air-tight seal and it should keep for a few weeks.